confluentinc/ksql/docs/developer-guide/index.rst

 KSQL Developer Guide
 ====================

-These topics show how to develop KSQL applications for |cp|.
+These topics show how to develop KSQL applications for {{ site.cp }}.

 .. toctree::
     :maxdepth: 1